Katie-sec/HomeLabJournal/Project-1-Microsoft-Tenant-Entra-PIM.md

 ## Background / Context
 I purchased a custom domain through GoDaddy and initially made the mistake of also purchasing a Microsoft 365 Essentials license through GoDaddy.
 I did not realise at the time that this would prevent me from managing my own Microsoft 365 tenant directly.

-This resulted in limited control over tenant configuration and role management.
+This resulted in limited control over my tenant configuration and role management.

 ---